Car Accidents - FAQ

 Q: If I file a personal injury claim, will I have to go to court?

 If another driver's insurance company agrees to pay what your attorney believes your case is worth, and you wish to settle for that amount, then your case will not go to court.
 This is what happens in most situations.
-Some cases do require a formal trial proceeding, however.
+However, some cases do require a formal trial proceeding due to irresolvable disputes with insurance companies.
 In either situation, hiring a law firm with experience in handling personal injury cases is critical.